• Skip to primary navigation

 🥘 Ingredients

 • Sugar - Either light brown sugar, dark brown sugar, or molasses can be used instead.
-However, if you happen to have palm sugar on hand it would be closer to a true kecap manis sauce.
+However, if you happen to have palm sugar on hand, it would be closer to a true kecap manis sauce.

 • Soy Sauce - I do recommend reduced sodium (lite) soy sauce.
 You'll be cooking the sauce down to thicken it, which can result in a super-salty flavor if using regular soy sauce.

-*Be sure to see the recipe card below for ingredients, amounts & instructions!*
+*Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*

-🔪 Step-By-Step Instructions
+🔪 Instructions

 Ready to up your stir-fry game?!
 Grab a saucepan and bring this rich and tasty sauce to a simmer for the best homemade kecap manis!